22388o/brollup/src/txo/readme.md

 -   `Self` and `Operator` sign from the channel path `(Self + Operator)` to establish a `Channel` from which they can sign state updates to send and receive payments.

--   In case the `Operator` is non-collaborative and does not sign from the channel path, `Self` can trigger the exit path `(Self after 3 month)` to reclaim their funds.
+-   In case the `Operator` is non-collaborative and does not sign from the channel path, `Self` can trigger the exit path `(Self after 3 month)` to unilaterally claim the `VTXO`.

 ## VTXO Projector 🎥
 `VTXO Projector` is a bare, on-chain transaction output type contained in each pool transaction. `VTXO Projector` projects `VTXOs` into a covenant template.